mvelusce/pi-finance/README.md

    # Edit .env and replace 'your-secret-api-key-here' with your generated key
    nano .env

+   # Optional: Change the port if 8080 is already in use
+   # API_PORT=9000
    ```

 4. **Install Python dependencies (for local development without Docker)**